 In the UK, a nutrient profiling model is used to define products high in fat, salt or sugar (HFSS), to determine what can or cannot be advertised to children on TV, internet, outdoor spaces and in print media.
-Government is proposing the model will also be used to underpin future advertising and promotional restrictions.
+Government will also be using the model to underpin future HFSS advertising and promotional restrictions.
 FDF has developed a calculator for the current nutrient profiling model which will help members calculate if a products is HFSS.

-The current model is being updated to reflect revised guidelines on free sugars and fibre.
-The proposed changes went to consultation in 2018, and are due for publication later in 2020.
+The current model was reviewed in 2018 to reflect revised guidelines on free sugars and fibre but following consultation, the new model is yet to published.
 We have concerns that the new proposal means most high fibre breakfast cereals, fruit yogurts and all 100% fruit juices and smoothies will be classified as HFSS.
 It also uses ‘free sugars’ which are difficult to calculate in some products, and cannot be analysed for.

 Once the new model is published, there will be further consultation to determine how to best integrate it into UK advertising codes.